Arguing or worried about money?

 Money and relationships

 Whether we like it or not, money’s an important part of life.
 But it has a way of arousing strong emotions in us.
 Some of us love spending to cheer ourselves up, while others constantly worry about not having enough.
 Like many decisions we take in life, financial ones aren’t always rooted in rational common sense.
-We each develop different lessons and experiences with money that shape our behaviour and the way we think and feel about issues like debt, spending, savings and long-term goals.
+We each develop different lessons and experiences with money that shape our behavior and the way we think and feel about issues like debt, spending, savings and long-term goals.
 Couples often differ in their approach to money and then attack each other for their differences.

 The success of a marriage or partnership depends on being able to communicate about money.
 During your time together you’re likely to make numerous decisions that involve money.
 So it’s important that you can discuss it openly and without argument.
 One way to avoid judging each other’s differences is to understand each other’s money mindsets.
 You can then start to make connections between your money mindsets and any current relationship issues.